deroccha/OctoberSocialite/README.md

 # OctoberSocialite

-This Plugin is under construction!!!
+This Plugin is under construction do not use it because makes just trouble!!!